Docs

 }

 When using DTO:s, you have more code to maintain.
-Also, some changes, like adding a new field to the application, requires more work.
+Some changes, like adding a new field to the application, requires more work.
 However, your user interface and domain model are isolated from each other, and can evolve independently.

 Domain Payload Objects

-If you are using domain primitives, you can, and should, use them in your DTO:s as well.
+When using domain primitives, you should use them in your DTO:s, as well.
 In this case, the DTO:s are called Domain Payload Objects (DPO).
-They are used in the exact same way as DTO:s.
+They’re used in the exact same way as DTO:s.

 Cross-Cutting Concerns

 You can implement cross-cutting concerns in two ways.
-You can use Aspect Oriented Programming (AOP), which is what Spring uses for its cross-cutting concerns.
+The first way would be to use Aspect Oriented Programming (AOP), which is what Spring uses for its cross-cutting concerns.
 For instance, this is how you would run the save method inside a transaction using AOP:

 @Service